 San Juan Mountain Guides has been offering formal avalanche courses since 1992.
 Our program and course curriculum has been meticulously customized by AMGA Certified Ski/IFMGA Guides and former Ski/Snow Patrol Professionals.
 We offer the most comprehensive access to terrain in the San Juan Mountains – from the Sneffels Range to both the North and South sides of Red Mountain Pass and all the way to Coal Bank Pass.
 No other guide service or avalanche school in the region can offer this variety of terrain as part of their program.

-While AIARE provides the framework for the Level 1 curriculum, our instructors have customized the instruction to maximize student learning outcomes as they relate to backcountry travel in a continental snowpack such as the San Juan Mountains.
-No other guide service combines our experience, knowledge-base, and access to backcountry ski terrain in Colorado’s San Juan Mountains.
-Participants in the Level 1 Course can expect a minimum of about 8 hours of classroom instruction and about 16 hours of field instruction in the following subjects.
+Our instructors have customized the instruction to maximize student learning outcomes as they relate to backcountry travel in a continental snowpack such as the San Juan Mountains.
+No other guide service combines our experience, knowledge-base, and access to backcountry ski terrain.
+Participants in the AIARRE Level 1 Course can expect a minimum of about 8 hours of classroom instruction and about 16 hours of field instruction in the following subjects.

 Types of Avalanches